"Moving in the Dark"

 "Hey!
 This is my grandmother's jaw and I happen to like it.
 Besides, I can still bite just fine.
 You need a demonstration?"

-Cora burst through the front door in a huff, leaving her sweatshirt in a heap by the entry and stomping up the stairs without so much as a greeting or an apology.
+Cora burst through the front door in a hug, leaving her sweatshirt in a heap by the entry and stomping up the stairs without so much as a greeting or an apology.
 Derek followed her with his eyes until he couldn't see her, and then with his ears.
-She must have been off to take another shower, by the sounds that were coming from the hallway bathroom upstairs.
-She'd always loved to run and exercise but never really took to being sweaty.
+She must have been off to take another shower, by the sounds coming from the hallway bathroom upstairs.
+She'd always loved to run and exercise but never took to being sweaty.
 Derek sighed.
 He'd have to talk to her about running up the utilities while they were here.
 There was no way Melissa could conceivably support all of them on her nurse's salary.

 Scott was scowling as he came in and slammed the door behind him.
 He growled and kicked Cora's sweatshirt, sending it flying in the direction of the kitchen.
 He turned and advanced on Derek, annoyance written plainly on his face.
 He dropped his motorcycle helmet and jacket in a chair on his way across the room.